-Fire officials battle rumors along with raging wildfires
+Officials battle online misinformation along with wildfires

-SEATTLE (AP) - Emergency responders in the Pacific Northwest are fighting rumors along with raging wildfires as people spread unsubstantiated social media posts blaming coordinated groups of arsonists from both the far left and far right for setting the blazes.
+SEATTLE (AP) - Emergency responders in the Pacific Northwest are fighting misinformation along with raging wildfires as people spread unsubstantiated social media posts blaming coordinated groups of arsonists from both the far left and far right for setting the blazes.

-A sheriff’s office and a firefighters union in Washington state were among the officials who turned to Facebook this week to squash competing narratives - some posts blamed far-left antifa activists and others claimed the far-right group the Proud Boys was responsible for the fires scorching wide swaths of the region.
+The FBI said Friday that it’s investigated several claims and found them to be untrue, while officials in Oregon and Washington state have turned to Facebook to knock down the competing narratives - some posts blamed far-left antifa activists and others claimed the far-right group the Proud Boys was responsible for the fires scorching wide swaths of the region.

 “I am physically and emotionally exhausted.
-We’ve been working really hard to protect people’s lives and homes,” Matt Lowery wrote Thursday night on the Facebook page of the East Pierce County firefighters union.
+We’ve been working really hard to protect people’s lives and homes,” firefighter Matt Lowery wrote Thursday night on the Facebook page for the East Pierce Fire & Rescue union south of Seattle.
 “I also want to address an issue that keeps coming up, even from some of the public that we are talking to while working.
 It is hot, dry, and fire spreads quickly in those conditions.
-There is nothing to show its Antifa, or Proud Boys setting fires.
+There is nothing to show its Antifa or Proud Boys setting fires.
 Wait for information.”

 The Mason County Sheriff’s Office urged Washington residents to stop spreading rumors as isolated incidents of apparent arson led to widespread, unfounded claims that antifa agitators were conspiring to start fires along the West Coast.
 Antifa is short for anti-fascists, a range of far-left militant groups that oppose white supremacists.

-“Though some agencies have made arrests related to arson recently, they appear to all be separate individuals however as with many incidents, it will be an ongoing investigation in each jurisdiction,” the agency wrote Thursday night on Facebook.
+“Though some agencies have made arrests related to arson recently, they appear to all be separate individuals, however as with many incidents, it will be an ongoing investigation in each jurisdiction,” the agency wrote Thursday night on Facebook.

 While some arson arrests have been made, it’s not yet clear how all the scores of fires in Washington state and Oregon started.
-Officials say high winds and dry conditions have made them worse in a region whose cool, wet climate has historically protected it from intense fire activity.
+Officials say high winds and dry conditions have made them worse in a region with a cool, wet climate that’s historically protected it from intense fire activity.
 Both Oregon Gov. Kate Brown and Washington Gov. Jay Inslee have called the wildfires “unprecedented.”

 The false claims come as left- and right-wing groups have clashed during protests in the Pacific Northwest, particularly in Portland, Oregon, where a caravan of President Donald Trump’s supporters drove pickup trucks through the liberal city last month.
 An antifa supporter shot and killed a member of a right-wing group and was fatally shot by Washington state authorities a week later.